Home Compare ASM.AS vs EXPN.L

 ASM International vs Experian: Which Stock Looks Stronger in 2026?

-Experian holds the cleaner structural position, with the lead spread across growth and valuation.
-ASM International still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Experian carrying a narrow edge on valuation.
+ASM International still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 In the market, ASM International carries the stronger setup — intact trend against Experian's broken trend.
 That leaves a split case: the structural lead stays with Experian, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.